We are searching for

 Please wait.
 This should take only a few seconds.

-What is Lane Keep Assist System?
+What is The Lane Keep Assist System (LKAS)?

-What is Lane Keep Assist System?
+What is The Lane Keep Assist System (LKAS)?

 Many modern vehicles are designed with lane-keep assist to help keep you safe while driving down the road.
 This technological feature helps keep you from drifting outside of your lane.
 Lane keep assist cars are made to counteract tired or distracted drivers, and they can help reduce the number of accidents you get into by a serious amount.